fluid-project/co-occurrence-engine/README.md

 Nexus with Co-Occurrence Engine
 -------------------------------

-This repository includes a grade, `gpii.nexus.nexusWithCoOccurrenceEngine`, and runner script, `nexusWithCoOccurrenceEngine.js`, to run a Nexus instance with a Co-Occurrence Engine.
+This repository includes a grade, `fluid.nexus.nexusWithCoOccurrenceEngine`, and runner script, `nexusWithCoOccurrenceEngine.js`, to run a Nexus instance with a Co-Occurrence Engine.
 To start such a Nexus instance: